Combating Racism Timeline

 A significant portion of August’s senior leadership team retreat is devoted to antiracism work; all members are reading How to Be an Antiracist by Ibram X. Kendi.

-YDS to use a newly adopted Land Statement throughout the year, recognizing and honoring Indigenous Peoples as traditional stewards of the land where YDS stands and the enduring relationship between Indigenous Peoples and their traditional territories.
+YDS commits to using a Land Statement throughout the year, recognizing and honoring Indigenous Peoples as traditional stewards of the land where YDS stands and the enduring relationship between Indigenous Peoples and their traditional territories.

 “I’m Buildin’ Me a Home” art exhibit in Sarah Smith Gallery about Black churches in New Haven, organized by Jathan Martin ’21 M.Div.

-January, YDS hosted a discussion on racialized trauma with My Grandmother’s Hands author Resmaa Menakem.
+January, YDS hosts a discussion on racialized trauma with My Grandmother’s Hands author Resmaa Menakem

 February, Parks-King Lecture by Dr. Barbara Savage on “Re-Envisioning Religion in 21st Century Black Politics.”